 The picture reconstruction process for a colour component as specified in subclause 8.7.5.1 is invoked with the block location ( xCurr, yCurr ) set equal to ( xCb, yCb ), the block width nCurrSw set equal to cbWidth, the block height nCurrSh set equal to cbHeight, the variable cIdx set equal to 0, the (cbWidth)x(cbHeight) array predSamples set equal to predSamplesL and the (cbWidth)x(cbHeight) array resSamples set equal to resSamplesL as inputs, and the output is a modified reconstructed picture before in-loop filtering.

-When sps_chroma_format_idc is not equal to 0. the picture reconstruction process for a colour component as specified in subclause 8.7.5.1 is invoked with the block location ( xCurr, yCurr ) set equal to ( xCb / SubWidthC, yCb / SubHeightC ), the block width nCurrSw set equal to cbWidth / SubWidthC, the block height nCurrSh set equal to cbHeight / SubHeightC, the variable cIdx set equal to 1, the (cbWidth / SubWidthC)x(cbHeight / SubHeightC) array predSamples set equal to predSamplesCb and the (cbWidth / SubWidthC)x(cbHeight / SubHeightC) array resSamples set equal to resSamplesCb as inputs, and the output is a modified reconstructed picture before in-loop filtering.
+When sps_chroma_format_idc is not equal to 0. the decoding process for the reconstructed signal of chroma coding blocks coded in inter prediction mode as specified in subclause 8.5.9 is invoked with the transform block location ( xTb0, yTb0 ) set equal to ( xCb / SubWidthC, yCb / SubHeightC ), the transform block width nTbW set equal to cbWidth / SubWidthC and the height nTbH set equal to cbHeight / SubHeightC, the variable cIdx set equal to 1, the (cbWidth / SubWidthC)x(cbHeight / SubHeightC) array predSamples set equal to predSamplesCb and the (cbWidth / SubWidthC)x(cbHeight / SubHeightC) array resSamples set equal to resSamplesCb as inputs, and the output is a modified reconstructed picture before in-loop filtering.

-When sps_chroma_format_idc is not equal to 0. the picture reconstruction process for a colour component as specified in subclause 8.7.5.1 is invoked with the block location ( xCurr, yCurr ) set equal to ( xCb / SubWidthC, yCb / SubHeightC ), the block width nCurrSw set equal to cbWidth / SubWidthC, the block height nCurrSh set equal to cbHeight / SubHeightC, the variable cIdx set equal to 2, the (cbWidth / SubWidthC)x(cbHeight / SubHeightC) array predSamples set equal to predSamplesCr and the (cbWidth / SubWidthC)x(cbHeight / SubHeightC) array resSamples set equal to resSamplesCr as inputs, and the output is a modified reconstructed picture before in-loop filtering.
+When sps_chroma_format_idc is not equal to 0. the decoding process for the reconstructed signal of chroma coding blocks coded in inter prediction mode as specified in subclause 8.5.9 is invoked with the transform block location ( xTb0, yTb0 ) set equal to ( xCb / SubWidthC, yCb / SubHeightC ), the transform block width nTbW set equal to cbWidth / SubWidthC and the height nTbH set equal to cbHeight / SubHeightC, the variable cIdx set equal to 2, the (cbWidth / SubWidthC)x(cbHeight / SubHeightC) array predSamples set equal to predSamplesCr and the (cbWidth / SubWidthC)x(cbHeight / SubHeightC) array resSamples set equal to resSamplesCr as inputs, and the output is a modified reconstructed picture before in-loop filtering.